-You have provided QSAR predictions by VegaNIC v.1.0.8 and by T.E.S.T. v.4.1 for the aquatic toxicity endpoints listed above in order to comply with the REACH information requirements.
+You have provided QSAR predictions by VegaNIC v.1.0.8 and by T.E.S.T. v.4.1 for the aquatic toxicity endpoints listed above in the registration dossier in order to comply with the REACH information requirements.